 The Cultural Heritage Coordinating Committee (CHCC) coordinates diplomatic and law enforcement efforts to combat antiquities trafficking, disrupt trafficking networks, and protect against the looting and destruction of cultural property around the world.
 The Department of State established the CHCC in 2016 pursuant to the Protect and Preserve International Cultural Property Act, with the Cultural Heritage Center as its secretariat.

-The CHCC comprises more than 12 U.S. government interagency partners including the Department of State, the Department of Defense, the Department of Homeland Security, the Department of the Interior, the Department of Justice, the Department of the Treasury, the National Endowment for the Arts, the National Endowment for the Humanities, the Smithsonian Institution, and the U.S. Agency for International Development.
+The CHCC consists of 12 U.S. government interagency partners including the Department of State, the Department of Defense, the Department of Homeland Security, the Department of the Interior, the Department of Justice, the Department of the Treasury, the National Endowment for the Arts, the National Endowment for the Humanities, the Smithsonian Institution, and the Institute of Museum and Library Services, and the National Archives and Records Administration.

-The CHCC is composed of three working groups that include Technology, Public Awareness and Outreach, and the Cultural Antiquities Task Force.
+The CHCC is composed of four working groups that include Technology, Public Awareness and Partnerships, Preservation, and the Cultural Antiquities Task Force.